bsamirtha/Analyzing-Customer-Segments-to-Boost-Retail-Sales/README.md

 ## Project Overview

 In this project, I explored a retail sales dataset to understand customer behavior and product sales patterns.
 Using **SQL**, I performed **RFM (Recency, Frequency, Monetary)** analysis to segment customers based on their past purchase behavior.
-The results were visualized through a dynamic sales dashboard created in **Tableau** and **Power BI**.
+The results were visualized through a dynamic sales dashboard created in **Power BI**.
 This helped uncover valuable insights that guided business solutions aimed at improving customer retention and increasing sales.

 ## Tools Used